MRChemSoft/mrchem/doc/users/user_ref.rst

               **Default** ``False``

-             :epsilon_static: Static permittivity outside the cavity.
+             :static: Static permittivity outside the cavity.
 This is characteristic of the solvent used.

               **Type** ``float``

               **Default** ``1.0``

-             :epsilon_dynamic: Dynamic permittivity outside the cavity.
+             :dynamic: Dynamic permittivity outside the cavity.
 This is characteristic of the solvent used and relevant only in response calculations.
 Defaults to the same value as `epsilon_static`.

               **Type** ``float``

-              **Default** ``user['PCM']['Permittivity']['outside']['epsilon_static']``
+              **Default** ``user['PCM']['Permittivity']['epsilon_out']['static']``

  :Constants: Physical and mathematical constants used by MRChem